mosaicml/examples/examples/inference-deployments/mpt/README.md

 More instructions can be found [here](https://docs.mosaicml.com/projects/mcli/en/latest/quick_start/quick_start_inference.html)

+You can also check the deployment logs with `mcli get deployment logs <deployment name>`.

 ### Deploying from cloud storage
 If your model exists on Amazon S3 or Hugging Face, you can edit the YAML's model params to deploy it:
 ```yaml